 If you are suffering from pain, cannot apply any pressure, have a fever, find or see pus around the tooth, feel swollen you may have an infection.
 Should you think you may have a cavity or dental abscess or a pocket of infection, you should have your teeth evaluated by a dentist as soon as possible.
 Your dentist may fit you for a mouth guard or treat you with anti-inflammatory medications.

 So, if you find that your discomfort and pain from toothache persists, seek the help of a dentist for further help.
-We're sure that these natural home remedies will have you feeling better in no time!
+We're sure that these natural home remedies will do wonders in the mean time!

 To save these helpful tips, Pin This!